 - You generally cannot introduce new evidence on appeal

-For additional help with the federal contract claims process and government FAR certification requirements, call an attorney at 1-866-601-5518.
+For additional help with the federal contract claims process and government FAR claims certification requirements under 41 USC 601, call an attorney at 1-866-601-5518.